fizista/micropython-umqtt.robust2/README.rst

 on top of umqtt.simple2 and adds auto-reconnect facilities for some of networking errors.

-Differences between umqtt.simple and umqtt.simple2
+Differences between umqtt.robust and umqtt.robust2
 --------------------------------------------------

 * works without blocking app